-I'm a fan of everything retro the old web, and as i'm studying web developement, i wanted to make this website for fun.
-On here you can entertain yourself by listening to music, looking at images and so on.
+I'm a fan of everything retro and the old web, and as i'm studying web developement, i wanted to make this website for fun.
+Here you can entertain yourself by listening to music, watching tv, looking at images and so on.
 If you liked the site, be sure to say hi on my Guestbook.
 Enjoy your stay !

-Greetings ! my name is Daniele, i'm born in the year 2000 in France and i'm a believer in Jesus Christ.
+Greetings !
+I'm Daniele, a guy born in the year 2000 in France and i'm a believer in Jesus Christ.

 About this website

 This website was born from my passion with web developement and the old web.
 It's inspired both by 90's websites and early 2000's websites, while still being unique to me.
-I took inspiration from 2 old websites, which i will link down below, and also from other Neocities websites such as Dokodemo (I miss it) which are all linked down below.
+I took inspiration from 2 old websites, and also from other Neocities websites such as Dokodemo (I miss it) which are all linked down below.
 I chose Kirby as the mascot for this website because he is a character that always shows unconditional love and innocence, while still risking his life to save his friends.

 My all-time favorite game.
 I've spent countless hours playing this game on PSP as a kid, the village you live in, the sounds, the music, and the ambience really made me feel at home when playing it.